xg590/tutorials/docker/nextcloud.md

 ### Highlights
 * All images ( mariadb / nextcloud:fpm-alpine / nginx:alpine) are official.
 * I don't like JrCs/docker-letsencrypt-nginx-proxy-companion or jwilder/nginx-proxy:alpine since I am a newcomer for docker.
-It's hard for me to understand other projects.
+It's hard for me to understand additional projects.
 * Use existed SSL certificate if you already have.
+As a sysadmin, my domain already has the certificate and I would like to avoid playing with it.
 * Provide you a clear understanding about the orchestration.
 ### Summary
 * Install docker
-* Get ssl certificate
+* Get ssl certificate / Skip if you have one
 * Create two configuration files in a new folder
 * Substitute your_domain_name in files
 * Start nextcloud.